homieiot/convention/convention.md

 Homie requires the last will (LWT) to set the `homie` / `device ID` / `$state` attribute to the value **`lost`**, see [Device Lifecycle](#device-lifecycle).
-MQTT only allows one last will message per connection, but since a device can have children, the LWT message MUST be set on the root device (the device at the root of parent-child tree).
+MQTT only allows one last will message per connection, but since a device can have children, the LWT message MUST be set on the root device (the device at the root of the parent-child tree).

 ### Payload